-If you’re looking into alternatives to Stacks, try the apps like Unclutter, Declutter, and Spotless.
+If you’re looking into alternatives to Stacks, try the apps like Unclutter and Spotless.
 Unclutter offers a handy place to store all of your sticky notes and clipboard history for instant access.
 It also syncs all of your files and notes via Dropbox (something Stacks doesn’t do), so that you can access them on any Mac, from anywhere that has an internet connection.
-While Unclutter lets you easily transfer files across temporary created folders, Declutter organizes all files into nice-looking folders automatically.
-Spotless is another app that helps you keep desktop tidy, moving files across specific folders.
-There’s also a possibility to schedule automated tidying or restore files that Spotless has already processed.
+While Unclutter lets you easily transfer files across temporary created folders, Spotless neatly sorts all files into their designated folders.
+Just drag and drop the files you need to sort and set your rules to place files into folders according to their type, size, creation date, file name, etc. There’s also a possibility to schedule automated tidying or restore files that Spotless has already processed.

 You can get your hands on all of these apps right now, with a free Setapp trial.

 Show recent apps in the Dock